 At the beginning of the kindergarten year young children with good motor coordination and attention abilities will have acquired the ability to draw straight and curved lines (called strokes) to form a variety of shapes and patterns.

 Over the course of the kindergarten (Gr R) year, children who are given the opportunity to do a lot of drawing will improve their ability to draw lines (strokes) that are smooth, and to link these strokes together to form shapes and patters that are well spaced and sized.
-Max's pirate ship includes all the strokes needed for handwriting letters, and his ability to evenly size and space the portholes and stick figures is quite remarkable.

 Learning to print letters and numbers is an easy task for children who have acquired the coordination and graphic abilities to produce and link the strokes that make up the letters.
 All they need to do is learn the motor plan for each letter and very quickly are able to make the brain connections that link the sound of the letter (phoneme), the visual image of the letter (grapheme) and the motor plan that produces the letter.